anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 Due to the EFI being 32bit I had to use a website and tool to remove EFI functions from the installer.
 (I have since updated my EFI to 2,1)

-(https://mattgadient.com/2016/07/11/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/) Worked great for creating an ISO.
+This [tool](https://mattgadient.com/2016/07/11/linux-dvd-images-and-how-to-for-32-bit-efi-macs-late-2006-models/) worked great for creating an ISO.
 Use MBR bootloader during install.
 Be sure to install src and ports pkg.

 There's a few things you have to configure to get it to work properly and there are still some small things that need to be tuned.